-Immunizations protect your child, your family, and your community from preventable diseases.
+Immunizations protect your child, your family and your community from preventable diseases.

-Without vaccinations, serious illnesses that were once eradicated can return.
+Without vaccinations, serious illnesses that were once wiped out can return.
 Children and adults who are not protected can become very sick and spread illness.
 We have seen this happen recently, with outbreaks of pertussis (whooping cough) and measles here in California.
 With serious and even deadly diseases circulating, we need to protect everyone in the community and keep each other safe and healthy.

 The single best way to protect your child against these illnesses is by keeping up with your child's immunizations.
 Download our Northern California Preventive Care App.
 We will send you personalized reminders when your child is due for immunizations and well visits.